dmnkhhn/Spiffing/readme.md

 3. Twirl your moustache in typically-British subdued delight.

 ## Problems?
-Just send me a message on Twitter.
-I'm @idiot.
+Just send either one of us a message on Twitter: @idiot, @kapooht.